JR Machine Makes More Informed Business Decisions Through Machine-Monitoring Data

 Examining the index also served to balance cells.
 The turning centers in the shop are located in one aisle with identical machines facing each other, so one operator can more easily tend both machines.
 In fact, each time the shop purchases new turning centers, it purchases two at a time for that reason.
 For the cells with chucker turning centers running one part number, one turning center performs machining on side A of the part, and the other machines side B. By closely looking at the amount of interrupted production for each side due to part loading, the shop was able to better balance the cells.
 For example, if the cycle time for side A is 10 minutes and side B is 5 minutes, the shop might work to improve the performance of machine A; take features produced on machine A and have machine B produce them; set up both machines to run side A and then once completed, set up both to run side B; or, if the volume was sufficiently high, set up four machines with one pair machining side A and the other pair machining side B (each cell would start and end at a different time).

 Badger Mill Supply Corp. in Oshkosh, Wisconsin, manages the shop’s SupplyPro tool vending system that Parker Tumanic shows here.
-This system tracks tool cost to job number, because simply tracking average tool cost isn’t terribly valuable.
+This system tracks tool cost to job number, because only tracking average tool cost isn’t terribly valuable.

 The productivity index also helps determine what equipment to jettison.
 The indices for two of the shop’s current turning centers have been low.
 The problem isn’t that there are issues with programming, tooling or the machining process in general.
 Instead, it was determined that they aren’t capable of machining the type of complex parts the shop was and is pursuing.
-There simply hasn’t been enough work to feed them.
+There just hasn’t been enough work to feed them.
 As a result, these machines will soon be sold and replaced with better-suited equipment.

 In reviewing the productivity index for specific machines, the shop asks itself a few questions when that value is low.
 Is there a process or programming issue?
 Were there machine alarms, and, if so, why?
 Are there enough sales for this machine, and does the machine match our core competency?
 Do the employees have all the hand tools, gages and related equipment they need to effectively run that particular job?